TomNussbaumer/docker-demo-dataonly-containers/README.md

 see also: [tianon/true on Github](https://github.com/tianon/dockerfiles/tree/master/true)

 This may become useful if you want to use "pure" data image, but your ochestration tool won't let you.
 125 Bytes overhead seems perfect.
 But again: busybox also weights just 2.5 MB.
-If you use it in more than one images, it's share among all of them.
+If you use it in more than one images, it's shared among all of them.
 So the overhead is also minimal.